-Here are some organic bases → Note that they are components of a wide range of biologically active molecules, including DNA, hormones and pharmaceuticals.
-As we will see the basic nitrogen provides an important way to understand the reactivity of a particular species.
+Here are some organic bases (\rightarrow).
+Note that they are components of a wide range of biologically active molecules, including DNA, hormones and does; it will react with a strong acid like HCI(aq) to produce methylammonium chloride.

 For now, however, let us start with a simpler base such as methylamine (CH3NH2) the simplest nitrogenous organic base.
-Methylamine reacts with acids in much the same way that ammonia does; it will react with a strong acid like HCl(aq) to produce methylammonium chloride.
+Methylamine reacts with acids (\downarrow) in much the same way that ammonia

 Recall that the position of equilibrium can be predicted by comparing the strength (pKa's) of the two acids.
 HCl (pKa -7) is a much stronger acid than CH3NH3+ (pKa \sim 10) and therefore we predict that the equilibrium of the methylamine + HCl reaction will lie well to the right.
+Now consider the reaction in which methylamine reacts with acetic acid (\downarrow).